MileHacker Logo

 Local Focus

-• Use local public buses for inexpensive city transport.
+• Use local city buses for inexpensive transportation in the city.

 • Dine at local eateries and street food stalls for authentic, lower-cost meals.